On the properties of X-ray corona in Seyfert 1 galaxies: Sample selection and Data reduction

 \subsection{Data reduction}

-For the 112 sources, we carried out the reduction of the raw event data taken from the HEASARC archive \footnote{\href{https://heasarc.gsfc.nasa.gov/db- perl/W3Browse/w3browse.pl}{https://heasarc.gsfc.nasa.gov/db- perl/W3Browse/w3browse.pl}}, using the standard {\it NuSTAR} data reduction software NuSTARDAS \footnote{\href{https://heasarc.gsfc.nasa.gov/docs/nustar/analysis/nustar swguide.pdf}{https://heasarc.gsfc.nasa.gov/docs/nustar/analysis/nustar swguide.pdf}} v1.9.3 distributed by HEASARC within HEASoft v6.26.1.
+For the 112 sources, we carried out the reduction of the raw event data taken from the HEASARC archive \footnote{\href{https://heasarc.gsfc.nasa.gov/db- perl/W3Browse/w3browse.pl}{https://heasarc.gsfc.nasa.gov/db- perl/W3Browse/w3browse.pl}}, using the standard {\it NuSTAR} data reduction software NuSTARDAS\footnote{\href{https://heasarc.gsfc.nasa.gov/docs/nustar/analysis/nustar swguide.pdf}{https://heasarc.gsfc.nasa.gov/docs/nustar/analysis/nustar swguide.pdf}} v1.9.3 distributed by HEASARC within HEASoft v6.26.1.
 We generated the calibrated and cleaned event files using the {\tt nupipeline} task and the instrument responses taken from the {\it NuSTAR} calibration database (CALDB release 20190607).
 To exclude the periods of elevated background, we selected the filtering options SAACALC=2, SAAMODE=OPTIMIZED and TENTACLE=YES to consider the passage of the satellite through the South Atlantic Anomaly (SAA).
-The source regions for the 112 Seyferts were extracted using circular radii between $30''$ $-$ $70''$, depending on the source.
-Similarly, we selected the same circular area on the same chip to extract the background counts.
+The source regions for the 112 Seyferts were extracted using circular radii between $30''$ $-$ $70''$ to maximize the S/N, depending on the source.
+A source-free circular area of the same radius on the same chip was selected to extract the background counts.
 All the science products, including energy spectra, response matrix files (RMFs) and auxiliary response files (ARFs), were generated using the task {\tt nuproducts} for both the focal plane modules FPMA and FPMB.
 For spectral analysis, we fitted the background subtracted spectra from FPMA and FPMB simultaneously using XSPEC version 12.10.1 \citep{1996ASPC..101...17A}, allowing the cross normalization factor to vary freely during spectral fits.
 The spectra were binned to have minimum counts of 20 per spectral energy bin.
+We note that, for faint sources, the binning of 20 counts/bin could be insufficient at the high energy end with E $>$ 50 keV for the $\chi^2$ statistics to be applicable.
+Also, it is likely that the choice of binning can have some effect on the derived $\rm{E_{cut}}$ or $\rm{kT_{e}}$ values.
+To verify this, we identified the 10 faintest sources in our sample and redid the analysis using a binning of 50 counts/bin.
+For those faint sources, we found that the $\rm{E_{cut}}$ values obtained using a binning of 50 counts/bin agree within errors to those obtained with a binning of 20 counts/bin.
+Therefore, it is likely that the binning choice adopted in this work has a negligible effect on the derived values of $\rm{E_{cut}}$ and/or $\rm{kT_{e}}$.
 To get an estimate of the model parameters that best describe the observed data, we used the chi-square ($\chi^2$) statistics, and for calculating the errors in the model parameters, we used the $\chi^2$ = 2.71 criterion, which is equivalent to the 90 per cent confidence range in XSPEC.